Octal450/MD-11/FAQ.md

 Try to download the aircraft again.
 The download may have failed for some reason.

-### Q. I found other distributors offering downloads of the this aircraft.
+### Q. I found other distributors offering downloads of this aircraft.
 Can I use them?

 Yes, but they may have changes that result in difficulties or issues.
 You should get the aircraft from [Octal450's repo](https://github.com/Octal450/MD-11.git).